mlab-modules/ACOMP01/README.md

-# MODUL01 - Template to create a new MLAB module
+# ACOMP01A - Fast analog comparator

-Analog comparator
+Comparator with short response time in the order of nanoseconds.
+Outputs differential LVDS signal.
+Each analog input is on an MCX connector.